Joker eye color. The Dark Knight

 Joker: I want a new bike...
 I want to go to Florida...
 I want...

-A scene from the screenplay for Tim Burton's The Batman that was not included in the film itself.
+A scene from Tim Burton's Batman script that was not included in the film itself.

-1989 film version: Jack Napier, the mafia's right-hand man, always carries his lucky deck with him, and his favorite purple suit.
-But suddenly the mafia decides to get rid of him (Jack liked the leader's girlfriend), and set the police on him.
-Location of Exis Chemicals.
-This is where Batman comes in.
-And through his fault Jack Falls into acid. his face becomes disfigured, his skin takes on a shade of blue.
-Even plastic surgery does not help.
+1989 film version: Jack Napier, the mafia's right-hand man, always carries his lucky deck and his favorite purple suit with him.
+But suddenly the mafia decides to get rid of him (Jack liked the leader’s girlfriend), and sets the police on him.
+Location of Axis Chemicals.
+Then, of course, Batman appears.
+And it's his fault that Jack falls into acid. his face becomes disfigured, his skin takes on a shade of blue.
+Even plastic surgery doesn't help.
 They tried to do everything in their power, but alas, now our Jack is doomed to wear a malicious smile on his face.
-When Jack looked at himself in the mirror after the operation, he lost all reason.
+When Jack looked at himself in the mirror after the operation, he lost all sanity.
 Now he has nothing to lose.
-In fact, Jack died, and, like a phoenix, was reborn from the ashes as a psychopathic killer.
-Oh yes… New life- new "business cards" (you need to maintain the image =)), and this is, of course, the Joker card.
-The weapon, of course, looked like a clown prop.
-And before us appears the same Joker, whom we know today.
+Essentially, Jack died and, like a phoenix, was reborn from the ashes as a psychopathic killer.
+Oh yes… New life– new “business cards” (we need to maintain our image =)), and this is, of course, the Joker card.
+The weapon certainly looked like a clown prop.
+And before us appears the same Joker we know today.

-Crime target: Potentially everything and everyone.
-The Joker does not trust anyone and treats victims, enemies, allies, assistants and those who just “passed by” with equal cruelty.
-He is a “wild card” in any human deck, an outcast in any company, not controlled by anyone and not amenable to any influence.
+Target of crimes: Potentially anyone and everyone.
+The Joker trusts no one and treats victims, enemies, allies, helpers and those who simply “passed by” with equal cruelty.
+He is a “wild card” in any human deck, an outcast in any company, not controlled by anyone and not subject to any influence.
 Those who consider him an ally tend to die first.
-Those who hire him for "dirty work" must be prepared for unpredictable results.
-His assistants better keep their mouths shut (“Learn not to ask stupid questions,” says the Joker, throwing one of his subordinates under the wheels of a passing car, the rest of the gang members in one of the comics).
-Decent people…
+Those who hire him for “dirty work” must be prepared for unpredictable results.
+His assistants better keep their mouths shut (“Learn not to ask stupid questions,” says the Joker, throwing one of his subordinates under the wheels of a passing car to the rest of the gang in one of the comics).
+Decent people...

 The Joker in Tim Burton's Batman.

-The jester-maniac also has a circle of favorite victims.
-First of all, of course, Batman is the superhero of Gotham, the mysterious night avenger, the defender of the innocent.
-It was from him that the Red Hood fled, jumping into the chemical waste.
-But we are talking not about trivial revenge.
-In most of his comic book and screen "incarnations", the evil harlequin does not blame Batman for his misfortunes; he thinks that fate hit him by accident, and strikes back in exactly the same way - at random.
-But the contest of wit with the Man-Bat quickly became the very essence of the criminal clown's existence.
-He needs a worthy opponent on whom to play deadly tricks, and constant defeat only stimulates him.
-The Joker always says that he will kill the Bat, that he hates the Knight of the Night, etc., but in reality everything is much more complicated - without an opponent, his life will lose its meaning, because there will be no one to “play” with him.
+The maniacal jester also has a circle of favorite victims.
+First of all, of course, Batman is the superhero of Gotham, a mysterious night avenger, protector of the innocent.
+It was from him that the Red Hood ran away, jumping into chemical waste.
+But we're talking about not about trivial revenge.
+In most of his comic and screen “incarnations,” the evil harlequin does not consider Batman to be the culprit of his misfortunes; he thinks that fate struck him by chance, and strikes back in exactly the same way - at random.
+But competing in wits with the Man-Bat quickly became the very essence of the criminal clown's existence.
+He needs a worthy opponent on whom he can play deadly tricks, and constant defeats only stimulate him.
+The Joker always says that he will kill the Bat, that he hates the Knight of the Night, etc., but in reality everything is much more complicated - without an opponent his life will lose meaning, because there will be no one to “play” with him.

-Joker: Have you figured out why I haven't killed you yet?
+Joker: Haven't you figured out why I haven't killed you yet?

 Batman: No.

-Joker: I've been meaning to tell you for a long time... uh-he-he-he-he...
+Joker: I've been meaning to tell you for a long time... eh-he-he-he-he...
 I LET you win.
 This is the game, you know?
 I make a mess, you catch me...
-If you win, I go back to Arkham, run away, and everything starts again.
+If you win, I go back to Arkham, run away, and it all starts again.
 But if I win...
 BOOM!
-KAPUT!
+KAPUTT!
 Game over!
 And who needs it?

-That is why the Joker, although he had many opportunities to end the Black Avenger forever, always delayed the massacre until the last moment or gave his enemy a chance to save.
-And he never took the chance to know true identity enigmatic opponent.
-However, according to many fans, he recognized her a long time ago - it just doesn't matter to him.
+That is why the Joker, although he had many opportunities to put an end to the Black Avenger forever, always delayed the execution until the last moment or gave his enemy a chance to save himself.
+And he never took the chance to find out true personality mysterious opponent.
+However, according to many fans, he recognized her a long time ago - it just doesn’t matter to him.

-Next on the list are Bat's allies.
-They are just undergoing greatest danger“The Joker only wants them as a way to hurt Batman.
-Then - the police, lawyers, politicians - everyone who personifies the law and order so hated by him (the more famous, the better - the mayor or police commissioner, for example).
-Finally, the doctors treating the Joker in the Arkham psychiatric hospital in Gotham - after another escape, he sometimes visits his doctors to talk at home (of course, with a fatal outcome).
+Next on the list are the Bat's allies.
+They are just being exposed greatest danger“The Joker only needs them as a way to hurt Batman.”
+Then - policemen, lawyers, politicians - everyone who personifies law and order so hated by him (the more famous, the better - the mayor or the police commissioner, for example).
+Finally, the doctors treating the Joker in the Gotham psychiatric hospital “Arkham” - after another escape, he sometimes visits his doctors to communicate at home (of course, with a fatal outcome).

 Causes and purposes of crimes: There is no reason as such.
-Everything the Joker does, he does for his own pleasure, experiencing a psychotic ecstasy from his sociopathic deeds.
+Everything the Joker does is for his own pleasure, experiencing psychotic ecstasy from his sociopathic deeds.
 His main goal is to prove to everyone that he is both the greatest comedian and the greatest criminal of all time.
-The Clown - Prince of Crime is sure that he can achieve this only in one way - by defeating the Bat, and always with the help of some witty trick (a banal shot in the heart is not good in any case!).
+The Clown Prince of the Underworld is sure that he can achieve this in only one way - by defeating the Bat, and always with the help of some witty trick (a banal shot in the heart is not suitable in any case!).
 Of course, in many stories the villain pursues mercantile goals, but still money is not the main thing for him.
-He can rob a bank, and the next day buy 20,000 "devils in a box" for, to put it mildly, obscure reason.
+He can rob a bank, and the next day buy 20 thousand “jacks in a box” for, to put it mildly, an obscure reason.

-Forces: The Joker doesn't have any superhuman abilities, no international criminal empire, no millions in a Swiss bank, not even very developed muscles.
-And yet in the DCU (DC Universe - a universe that exists in the imagination of thousands of authors and artists working in the DC comics company), it is he who is the most terrible and dangerous psychopath, striking terror into the hearts of much more powerful and physically strong villains.
-The Joker likes to say that his strength is madness, and it really is.
-He is ready for anything in the name of achieving his goals and realizing his plans; dangers and even death do not frighten him (at least in many stories), although the instinct of self-preservation always works at the right moment, saving the psycho from imminent death.
-His madness is manifested in an uncontrollably frivolous attitude to life and reality: he ridicules everything in his path and, having ridiculed, destroys.
+Strengths: The Joker has no superhuman abilities, no international criminal empire, no millions in a Swiss bank, not even very developed muscles.
+And yet, in the DCU (DC Universe - a universe that exists in the imagination of thousands of authors and artists working for the DC comics company), he is the most terrible and dangerous psychopath, striking fear into the hearts of much more powerful and physically strong villains.
+The Joker likes to say that his strength is madness, and this is true.
+He is ready to do anything in order to achieve his goals and realize his plans; dangers and even death do not frighten him (at least in many stories), although the instinct of self-preservation always kicks in at the right moment, saving the psycho from imminent death.
+His madness manifests itself in an uncontrollably frivolous attitude towards life and reality: he ridicules everything in his path and, having ridiculed it, destroys it.
 Therefore, he is ready to laugh at both mortal danger and a formidable opponent.
-In some comics, it is directly stated that the Joker is not too versed in what is happening both around him and in his own head (in films, this point is usually not emphasized).
+Some comics directly state that the Joker is not very aware of what is going on both around him and in his own head (in films, this point is usually not emphasized).

-Dr. Ruth Adams, psychiatrist at Arkham: The Joker is a special case.
-Some of us feel that he is out of treatment.
+Dr. Ruth Adams, psychiatrist in Arkham: Joker - a special case.
+Some of us feel that he is beyond treatment.
 In fact, we're not even sure if he can be called insane...
-We're starting to think it's some kind of neurological disease, like Thorett's syndrome.
-It's entirely possible that we're actually seeing some sort of super sanity here, a shiny new modification human thinking, more suitable for urban life at the end of the twentieth century.
-Unlike you and me, the Joker does not seem to have control over the information he receives from his senses from the outside world.
+We're starting to think it's some kind of neurological disorder like Torett's syndrome.
+It's quite possible that what we're actually seeing here is some kind of super sanity, a shiny new modification human thinking, more suitable for urban life at the end of the twentieth century.
+Unlike you and me, the Joker seems to have no control over the information he receives from his senses from the world around him.
 He can deal with this chaotic clutter at the entrance only by going with the flow.
-So some days he's a mischievous clown, some days he's a murderous psychopath...
-He re-creates himself every day.
-He considers himself the ruler of chaos, and the world around him is a theater of the absurd.
+So on some days he is a mischievous clown, on others he is a psychopathic killer...
+He reinvents himself every day.
+He considers himself the ruler of chaos, and the world around him as a theater of the absurd.

 Batman: Tell that to his victims.

-Nevertheless, without really delving into the essence of what is happening, the sinister jester navigates a dangerous situation much better than healthy people and knows how to turn the tide of a duel with a seemingly predetermined outcome: his sick brain always suggests unexpected and witty decisions.
-He has no equal in the ability to find the weak points of his opponents and use their own weapons against them.
-Finally, the Clown Prince of Crime never cared about such stupid things as the fairness of a duel.
+However, without really delving into the essence of what is happening, the sinister jester navigates a dangerous situation much better than healthy people and knows how to turn the tide of a fight with a seemingly predetermined outcome: his sick brain always suggests unexpected and witty solutions.
+He has no equal in his ability to find the weak points of his opponents and use their own weapons against them.
+Finally, the Clown Prince of Crime never cared about such nonsense as the fairness of the fight.

 Madness gives him a number of other abilities.
-As is known, physical strength crazy increases due to the adrenaline reaction of the body.
-Joker never studied martial arts and hand-to-hand combat and in a fight he has nothing to boast of, but sometimes insane rage gives him the strength to rush at the enemy like an animal and fight on equal terms even with Batman, an expert in all possible martial arts.
-In addition, the permanent phase shift gave the killer jester an unusually agile nervous system: he is not affected by any psychotropic, intoxicating, etc. means (although they often then act on the doctors who give them), as well as the “fear gas” invented by the mad scientist named Scarecrow, and the botanical charms of the villainess Poison Ivy .
+As is known, physical strength crazy increases due to the body's adrenaline reaction.
+Joker never studied martial arts and hand-to-hand combat and in a fight he has nothing special to boast about, but sometimes insane rage gives him the strength to rush at the enemy like an animal and fight on equal terms even with Batman, an expert in all possible martial arts.
+In addition, the permanent phase shift gave the killer jester unusually agile nervous system: he is not affected by any psychotropic, intoxicating, etc. drugs (although they often later affect the doctors who give them), as well as the “fear gas” invented by a mad scientist nicknamed Scarecrow, and the botanical charms of the villainess Poison Ivy .

-Over the years of a life of crime, the Joker has acquired a number of practical skills: he shoots well (his favorite tactic is to shoot at all living things indiscriminately), he has a good command of edged weapons, he is well versed in explosives and toxic substances, not to mention various cunning tricks and vile tricks, often demonstrates undoubted acting talent and skill in disguise, is an expert in all sorts of torture and sadistic ways of brainwashing.
-But still, his main weapon is ingenuity, unscrupulousness and ... madness.
+Over the years of his criminal life, the Joker has acquired a number of practical skills: he is a good shooter (his favorite tactic is to shoot at every living thing indiscriminately), has a good command of bladed weapons, is well versed in explosives and toxic substances, not to mention various cunning tricks and dastardly tricks, often demonstrates undoubted acting talent and mastery of disguise, and is an expert in all kinds of torture and sadistic methods of brainwashing.
+But still, his main weapon is ingenuity, unprincipledness and... madness.

 Survival: Almost superhuman.
-He was shot, drowned, blown up, on fire, passed through the current, and still he survived.
+He was shot, drowned, blown up, burned, electric current was passed through him, and still he survived.

-Relations with the underworld: As already mentioned, complex.
-He has no friends and constant accomplices, because he denies any laws and regulations - including the criminal world.
-The Joker has repeatedly joined forces with other supervillains (with Penguin, Scarecrow, Lex Luthor, Carnage); each time everything ended in mutual betrayal and fight.
-However, his eerie aura and nightmarish reputation inspire respectful fear and almost awe in most criminals, and his power within Arkham's walls is limitless.
-The Joker has never lacked helpers, as he pays well and his plans always work (until the Bat intervenes).
-As a rule, a maniac clown takes into his team two or three strong and stupid thugs who do not ask too many questions and do not think about what they are doing.
+Relationships with the underworld: As already said, complex.
+He has no friends or permanent accomplices, because he denies any laws and rules - including those of the criminal world.
+The Joker has repeatedly joined forces with other supervillains (Penguin, Scarecrow, Lex Luthor, Carnage); every time it all ended in mutual betrayal and fight.
+However, his eerie aura and nightmarish reputation inspire respectful fear and almost reverence among most criminals, and his power within the walls of Arkham is limitless.
+The Joker has never lacked help, as he pays well and his plans always work (until the Bat interferes).
+As a rule, a maniac clown takes into his team two or three strong and stupid thugs who do not ask unnecessary questions and do not think about what they are doing.
 But, unlike most crime bosses, he loves to do all the dirty work himself.

-The Joker is a member of the Injustice Gang, a secret society of supervillains led by Lex Luthor.
-He is also a member of the Council of Nero (that is the name of the Devil in the DCU), was one of his five lieutenants; True, he then teamed up with Luthor to steal the power of the ruler of hell.
+The Joker is a member of the Unjust Gang, a secret society of supervillains led by Lex Luthor.
+He is also a member of the Council of Nero (that is the name of the Devil in the DCU), was one of his five lieutenants; however, he later teamed up with Luthor to steal the power of the ruler of hell.

-Current state: Healthy, cheerful, crazy, energetic and ready for action.
+Current status: Healthy, cheerful, crazy, energetic and ready for action.

 Batman (film, 1966) (film and TV series) - Cesar Romero